Service Orchestration And Automation Platforms Blog Banner2

 Redwood Software is a Leader in the 2024 Gartner Magic Quadrant™ for SOAP report.
 We believe Redwood’s position as a Leader underscores both its first-class execution for today’s customers and strong potential to help organizations mature their process automation and maintain business agility well into the future.

-Redwood’s WLA solutions, including RunMyJobs by Redwood, deliver SOAP capabilities for hybrid-cloud, multi-application IT environments and supports event-driven business models.
+Redwood’s WLA solutions, including RunMyJobs by Redwood, deliver SOAP capabilities for hybrid-cloud, multi-application IT environments and support event-driven business models.
 With RunMyJobs’ SaaS delivery, you’ll have the reliability and scalability you need without the maintenance effort and cost.

 Find out how RunMyJobs meets the needs of digital businesses now and in the future: Book a demo.